A couple sits at a table reviewing their bills

 Amounts Owed (30%): Your amounts owed looks at your credit utilization ratio—that is how much credit that you’re currently using versus the amount of available credit that you have.
 In general, you want to keep your credit utilization low.

 Length of Credit History (15%): Lenders like to look at how long you’ve had credit.
 The more credit history you have, the more info that lenders have to figure out your creditworthiness.
 This factor considers the age of your oldest and newest accounts, as well as the average age of all your accounts.
-But, even if you have low or no credit, you can start to build a credit history1 with a secured card.
+But, even if you have low or no credit, you can start to build a credit history1 with a secured credit cards.

 New Credit (10%): Credit providers also want to look at how often you’ve applied for credit.
 If you open several new credit accounts in a short period of time, it may raise concerns about how well you’re managing credit and can impact your credit score.